pfdubois/BridgeBidding/source/NoTrump.rst

 (or five) card major.
 There are three circumstances in which responder bids 2♣
 Stayman:

-1. Responder has an exactly four-card major, your hand is not :term:`flat`, and it has at least invitational values.
+1. Responder has an exactly four-card major, the hand is not :term:`flat`, and it has at least invitational values.

 2. Responder has a less than invitational hand with a stiff or void in clubs, and